KonaeAkira/raphael-rs/README.md

 ## Building from source

 The [Rust](https://www.rust-lang.org/) toolchain is required to build the solver.
-The minimal supported Rust version (MSRV) is 1.88.0.
+The current minimal supported Rust version (MSRV) is 1.89.0.

 ### Native GUI